 Eyes open Patty.

 “Eyes open arse-hole!”
-Sara pulls the wheel from Pat’s grip, barely managing to turn the car as they come screeching to a halt in fits of smoke.
-There the car stands, before a dead end in the end.
+Sara pulled the wheel from Patty’s grip, barely managing to turn the car as they came screeching to a halt in fits of smoke.
+There the car stood, teetering before a dead end in the dirt track.
 A dead drop.
 A steep fall.

 “Watch where yer goin’ yer fuckin’…” hiccup, “…yer…” hiccup, “…yer fuckin’…” hiccup.

-“Drive Patty… heavens drive!”
-Sara frantically attacks her husband in a flurry of desparate motivation.
-Move, by all the Gods won’t you drive!
+“Drive Patty… heavens above, drive!”
+Sara frantically attacked her husband in a flurry of desperate motivation.

 Shit, he’s shot the fucking tyres.

-“Sorry Stacey…” and with a hiccupPat collapses.
+“Sorry Stacey…” and with a final hiccup Pat collapsed.

-Stacey… Sara… struggles with the buckle of her belt .
+Stacey… Sara… struggled with the buckle of her belt .
 Come on, come loose.
-Staring at her drunken husband, head dropped within his lap.
-Snoring?
-Sh*t, take him!
-Please God, take him not me.
+Staring at her drunken husband, head dropped down into his own lap.

 “You leave her al…” hicc…